 What’s the process?

-After a quick call to make sure there’s a match, we’ll meet face-to-face at your favorite coffee shop or hangout.
-I’ll ask you a bunch of questions to get an understanding of where you are now, where you want to be, and how we might get there.
-Then, I’ll get to work behind the scenes crafting a coaching plan made specifically for your family and its intricacies.
-We’ll set some dates on the calendar — most of the time, I’ll meet with your child as well — and we’re rolling!
+After a quick call to make sure there’s a match, we’ll meet to get an understanding of where you are now, where you want to be, and how we might get there.
+Then, I’ll get to work behind the scenes crafting a coaching plan made specifically for you or your family and its intricacies.
+We’ll set some dates on the calendar — and we’re rolling!

 What do you mean about ‘holistic’?
 What kind of woo-woo am I getting myself into?